opencost/opencost-website/docs/install.md

 ```

 ### Sidegrading OpenCost
-If you wish to modify OpenCost to a previous version, start with the following command in order to modify the opencost.yaml manifest:
+If you wish to modify OpenCost to a previous version, start with the following command in order to modify the `opencost.yaml` manifest:

-`$ vim opencost.yaml`

 In the line `quay.io/kubecost1/kubecost-cost-model:latest`, change `latest` to the desired version number in the format `prod-x.xx.x`.
-Then enter the following command to apply the updated opencost.yaml manifest:
+Then enter the following command to apply the updated `opencost.yaml` manifest:

 ```sh
 $ kubectl apply -f opencost.yaml -n opencost